Abhishek-Pundir1/Abhishek-Project-1/README.md

 # Abhishek-Project-1
-This is a Power BI Dashboard Project
-OBJECTIVE
+OBJECTIVE-
-Owner of Lakshay Store wants us to help them create a Dashboard to track and analyze their online Sales across India.
+Owner of Lakshay Store wants us to help them create a Dashboard to track and analyze their online Sales across India and This is a Power BI Dashboard Project.

 Project- key points